brikis98/yevgeniy-brikman-homepage/_posts/2015-11-11-running-docker-aws-ground-up.md

 Docker container on a single server in AWS, then talk about how to manage multiple servers and containers using ECS, and finally, discuss the advantages and disadvantages of ECS, as well as possible alternatives.
-It's a fairly long post, so here is the table of contents so you can jump to the section you're interested in:
+It's a fairly long post, so here is the table of contents, so you can jump to the section you're interested in:

 <ol>